U.S. Route 31W: History

+US 31W in Indiana

 US 31W once terminated in Sellersburg, Indiana.
 It went into New Albany, Indiana, crossing the Kentucky & Indiana Terminal Bridge into Louisville, concurrent with U.S. Route 150.
 When the K&I Terminal Bridge was closed to traffic in 1979, US 31W and US 150 were rerouted onto the Sherman Minton Bridge, being concurrent with Interstate 64 until Exit 121.
 In 1980, AASHTO truncated both termini of US 31E and US 31W to Louisville.
 In Indiana, US 31W was replaced by SR 311.

 31W Treasure Hunt

 The 31W Treasure Hunt is an outdoor second-hand sale held annually for three days beginning the second Thursday in September.
 It takes place along the alignment of U.S. Route 31W in its entirety from Nashville to Louisville.